Duncanswilson/Operating-Systems-/Project 1/readme.md

 Not a very intersting project, involving forking child processes and creating a "family tree".

-The code can be found in Attempt1.c
+The code can be found in famGrad.c